airbytehq/airbyte/tools/ci_connector_ops/ci_connector_ops/pipelines/README.md

 Please ignore the `Set your environment variables` step and focus on running `connectors-ci test-connectors source-pokeapi` to reproduce the problems I mention below.

 1. How to handle exit codes: if exit_code == 1 an exception is thrown and stops the other pipeline execution.
 Code context [here](https://github.com/airbytehq/airbyte/blob/7d7e48b2a342a328fa74c6fd11a9268e1dcdcd64/tools/ci_connector_ops/ci_connector_ops/pipelines/actions/tests.py#L25)
-2. How to use DIND with volume binding.
+2. Can we make with_mounted_directory writable so that the container can write to the host FS?
 Code context [here](https://github.com/airbytehq/airbyte/blob/7d7e48b2a342a328fa74c6fd11a9268e1dcdcd64/tools/ci_connector_ops/ci_connector_ops/pipelines/actions/tests.py#L119)
 3. How to get access to visualizations: We'd love to have dynamic status checks on our GitHub PRs, with links to pipeline visualization [like](https://propeller.fly.dev/runs/da68273e-48d8-4354-8d8b-efaccf2792b9).
 4. Can we build and tag an image in Dagger?
 5. What are the best practices to report success failure details?